The real Bale - by those who know him best

 "One by one they got up, nervous because they had to sing.
 I can't remember what Gareth sang but it wasn't very good!
 His ability and talent on the pitch was definitely way better than his voice.

 "When he was introduced to the squad he was quite shy.
-But the moment we stepped onto the pitch and we gave him the ball, that is when I thought 'he has a little something here'.
+But the moment we stepped onto the pitch and we gave him the ball, that is when I thought, 'he has a little something here'.

 "With top players it's the way they move, the quickness of thought, how clean their touch is and their technique shines through.
 His touch and technique were both on point, as was his awareness.